momentohq/momento-sequelize-cache/README.md

 ## Prerequisites

-To use this library, you will need a Momento API key.
+- To use this library, you will need a Momento API key.
 You can generate one using the [Momento Console](https://console.gomomento.com/).
+- The examples use two caches `Users` and `UserGroups` that you will need to create in your Momento account.
+You can create them on the [console](https://console.gomomento.com/) as well!

-The examples will utilize your API key via the environment variable `MOMENTO_API_KEY` you set.
+- The examples will utilize your API key via the environment variable `MOMENTO_API_KEY` you set.

 ## Usage